 The Greater Dallas Youth Orchestra Clarinet Choir is the newest member of the GDYO family.
-It is scheduled to premier in the Fall of 2022.
+They perform arrangements of standard repertoire as well as compositions written specifically for the idiom.
 Members are high school seniors and younger.

 Under the direction of Jun Qian the Clarinet Choir performs three concerts annually.

 The Flute Choir is made up of flutists who are high school seniors or younger.
 They explore the full range of flute choir music and make use of all the instruments in the flute family, such as alto and bass flutes.